 - Align activities with Engineering School aspirations and provide the basis for resource allocation

 - Articulate the value proposition for the School of Engineering

 - Enhance development efforts for the School of Engineering and the University

 - Define an Engineering School culture supportive of our future vision and aspirations

 - Develop an effective implementation strategy OR Define an implementation and change management plan

 - Ownership by University administration, deans, chairs, faculty and staff

-- Enhancement and leveraging of collaborations across SEAS and U.Va.
+- Enhancement and leveraging of collaborations across the School of Engineering and U.Va.

 - Support for implementation of Commission on the Future of U.Va.

 - Balance of hard and soft elements